reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

   }
 }
 ```
-Inside the test method, it first prepares optional request parameters, creating a map containing key-value pairs.
+Inside the test method, we first prepare the optional request parameters, creating a map containing key-value pairs.
 These parameters might include details such as the page number for pagination.

-Then, it invokes the `executeHttpMethod()` method of the `UserSimpleHttpRequestHelper`, passing the prepared parameters.
+Then, we invoke the `executeHttpMethod()` method of the `UserSimpleHttpRequestHelper`, passing the prepared parameters.
 This method executes an HTTP request using the Apache HttpClient and returns the response body as a string.

 After executing the HTTP request, the test verifies the response body.
 It asserts that the response body is not empty, ensuring that the HTTP request was successful and returned some data.

-If any exception occurs during the execution of the test, it fails the test and provides details about the failure, including the exception message.
+If any exception occurs during the execution of the test, the test fails and provides details about the failure, including the exception message.
 This ensures that any errors encountered during the test execution are properly reported.

 ## HTTP Methods Used to Create Records

-From the set of CRUD methods, methods used to create records: POST.
+There'e one CRUD method to create records: POST.

-### Executing HTTP `POST` Request to Create a New Record
+### Executing a HTTP `POST` Request to Create a New Record
 We use HTTP `POST` to create a new user.
 We need to provide details needed to create a new user.

-Code to create new record:
+Here's the code to create a new record:

 ```java
 public String createUser(